RaySuhyunLee/snucse_os/README.md

 ### Factors influencing result (need control over these factors for more trustworthy results)
 1. Temperature of the CPU of ARTIK
-2. The PID when our test case starts
+2. The allocated PID when our test case first starts

 1.
 #TODO Important